Optics Lab Dnipro Pan

 Dnipro Pan is the first roll of film produced by The Optics Lab — a slow, fine-grained panchromatic black-and-white negative based on Svema KN-2, a Soviet motion picture camera negative manufactured in Kyiv, Ukraine.

 KN-2 was the standard outdoor cinematography stock in the Soviet film industry.
 It was designed for location shooting — bright daylight, natural environments — and optimized for the initial camera exposure, not duplication.
-The emulsion was rated at 32 units in the old GOST system (roughly ISO 40 by the 1946 standard, or ISO 32 by the revised 1987 standard).
-Practical shooting speed has settled around ISO 5–8.
+Rate it at ISO 8.

 The film resolves 100 lines/mm — a figure sourced from the original Soviet specification (Gordyichuk, 1979).
 This is exceptional for a camera negative of its era and class.
 Grain is fine and tight, with a character distinct from modern emulsions: organic, textured, but never intrusive.